PostgreSQL For Loop

 END LOOP;

-Some statements are used against break statement in pl/pgsql:
+Some statements are used against break statements in pl/pgsql:

 • EXIT is used to terminate the loop in PostgreSQL

-• CONTINUE statement will continues next iteration of the loop in PostgreSQL.
+• CONTINUE statement will continue the next iteration of the loop in PostgreSQL.

-• RETURN statement will exit from function in PostgreSQL.
+• RETURN statement will exit from the function in PostgreSQL.

 In PostgreSQL, the cursor allows you to summarize a query and process a single row at a time.
-Suppose, you want to use a cursor and just divide a larger set into single parts.
-If you run the process at once you will get a memory overflow error.
+Suppose you want to use a cursor and divide a larger set into single parts.
+If you run the process immediately, you will encounter a memory overflow error.

 If you use the function on the cursor, it will return a reference to the cursor.
-It is the most effective way of returning the larger number of sets in cursor by using function.
+Using a function is the most effective way of returning the largest number of sets in the cursor.

-The following diagram will illustrate how to use cursor in Postgresql:
+The following diagram will illustrate how to use the cursor in PostgreSQL:

-Explanation of cursor in PostgreSQL is as follows:
+Explanation of the cursor in PostgreSQL is as follows:

 • First, declare a cursor

-• Third, fetch rows from result and set to target.
+• Third, fetch rows from the result and set them to the target.

-• Fourth, check if there is no more rows to fetch.
-If it’s yes , go back to step third otherwise go to step 5.
+• Fourth, check if there are no more rows to fetch.
+If it’s yes, go back to step 3; otherwise, go to step 5.

 • Fifth, close the cursor